damianhakert/damianhakert.github.io/source/_posts/2015-06-16-gitlab-com-and-logjam.markdown

 ---

 We've previously announced [security advisory for Logjam vulnerability](https://about.gitlab.com/2015/05/21/security-advisory-for-logjam-vulnerability/).
 In that announcement we've mentioned that GitLab.com is using 1028-bit DH groups to retain compatibility with older Java-based clients.

+We've updated recommended SSL ciphers for all GitLab installations and implemented new ciphers on GitLab.com.

 <!--more-->

 After some reasearch and testing we've decided to change the SSL cipher suite served by the web server/load balancer.